-With this OWASP educative series on web and mobile applications, we aim to break down vulnerabilities and simplify them to the basic level of their nature and implications with examples and illustrations.
+With this OWASP top 10 vulnerabilities educative series on the web and mobile applications, we aim to break down vulnerabilities and simplify them to the basic level of their nature and implications with examples and illustrations.

 Once there was a small fishing business run by Frank Fantastic in the great city of Randomland.
 He happily named it the Fishery of Randomland.
 After years of struggle, it grew more than he could imagine and then he decided to come up with a website and mobile app.